Free Consultation / 24 Hours a Day (614) 500-3836

 Can I still drive after a fourth OVI conviction?

 You may be eligible for limited driving privileges with an ignition interlock device and restricted “party” plates, but only for essential activities like work, school, and medical appointments.
+Your vehicle will also be immobilized for 90 days, so you will need to make other transportation arrangements during that period.

 Are there alternative sentencing options for a fourth OVI?